mangalam-research/wed/doc/usage.rst

   constructs are not supported.
 See the `salve
   <https://github.com/mangalam-research/salve/>`_ package for details.

-* Wed does not currently support editing attributes in a generic way *as attributes*.
-The functionality just has not been implemented **yet** because wed is developed in the context of a project where all attributes are set by software or are edited through domain-specific abstractions rather than directly, as attributes.
-Other features are more pressing.
+* Wed does not currently support ordering attributes according to some preference.

 * Empty elements appear in the editor as if they had an opening and closing tag, irrespective of how they are encoded in the original